psidnell/ofexport2/README.md

           [ ] Timing and stats
           [ ] Add logging

-Now what has happened is that after the "-pn" option (a filter) has been exectuted, a second filter has been run.
-In the case the "-te" option is a task expression (actually an [OGNL](http://commons.apache.org/proper/commons-ognl/) expression) that is specifying tasks that have not been completed.
+The case the "-te" option is a task expression (actually an [OGNL](http://commons.apache.org/proper/commons-ognl/) expression) that is eliminating tasks that have been completed.

 In OGNL '!' means "not" and "completed" is one of several attributes that a Task has.